PeakIndicators/Getting-Started-On-Azure-ML/Documents/Installing_VS_Code.md

 To continue running the program, select the continue command on the debug toolbar (`F5`).
 The debugger runs the program to the end.

 **Tip** Debugging information can also be seen by hovering over code, such as variables.
-In the case of msg, hovering over the variable will display the string `Hello worl`d in a box above the variable.
+In the case of msg, hovering over the variable will display the string `Hello world` in a box above the variable.

-You can also work with variables in the **Debug Console** (If you don't see it, select **Debug Console** in the lower right area of VS Code, or select it from the ... menu.)
+You can also work with variables in the **Debug Console** (If you don't see it, select **Debug Console** in the lower right area of VS Code or select it from the ... menu).
 Then try entering the following lines, one by one, at the > prompt at the bottom of the console:

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/VS22.PNG)

 Select the blue **Continue** button on the toolbar again (or press F5) to run the program to completion.
-"Hello World" appears in the **Python Debug Console** if you switch back to it, and VS Code exits debugging mode once the program is complete.
+"Hello World" appears in the **Python Debug Console** if you switch back to it and VS Code exits debugging mode once the program is complete.

 If you restart the debugger, the debugger again stops on the first breakpoint.

-To stop running a program before it's complete, use the red square stop button on the debug toolbar (`Shift+F5`), or use the **Run > Stop debugging** menu command.
+To stop running a program before it completes, use the red square stop button on the debug toolbar (`Shift+F5`) or use the **Run > Stop debugging** menu command.

 For full details, see [Debugging configurations](https://code.visualstudio.com/docs/python/debugging), which includes notes on how to use a specific Python interpreter for debugging.